i0brendan0/pokecrystal2/README.md

 * You will be able to find Link Cables for sale at both Department stores.
 * All evolutionary items are for sale at the Celadon Department store.
 * You will get 10 Poke Balls to start with.
+* Your Mom will get many more different items when she goes shopping.
+You will be able to get all of the decorations including the trophies.
+Something special is available to those who are super savers.

 List of things left to do
 * Update Pokemons' stats to the latest Gen.